Asbestosis is an incurable lung condition linked with prolonged exposure to asbestos fibres, which causes chronic shortness of breath.

 Making an asbestosis claim

-If you or a member of your family has become seriously ill due to contact with asbestos please contact us today to discuss your claim free of charge with a specialist Industrial Diseases solicitor.
+If you or a member of your family has become seriously ill due to contact with asbestos please contact our accident at work solicitors today to discuss your claim free of charge with a specialist Industrial Diseases solicitor.

 In order to make a successful asbestosis compensation claim, you will be required to demonstrate that a former employer or supervisor was responsible for exposing you to asbestos dust, and therefore indirectly caused your illness.